JohnyTea/LibraryAPI/README.md

 # LibraryAPI
-Basic REST API that allows to manage books in Database
+Basic API that allows to manage books in Database